apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 following configuration attributes:

 * `buffer_size` : How much each producer or subscription will buffer between the client and the broker.
-Defaults to `640k`.
+If not set, it will be auto tuned between `640k` and `20k` depending on the number of connections open on the broker.
 * `add_user_header` :  Name of the header which will be added to every received message received.
 The value of the header will be set to the id of user that sent the message.
 Not set by default.